AyomipoMajek/hello-rails-backend/README.md

 # 📖 Hello React Front End <a name="about-project"></a>

-**Hello React Front End** is the front-end of a project, which is built using both back-end and front-end.
+**Hello React Front End** is the back-end of a project, which is built using both back-end and front-end.
 The React front-end can be found <a href="https://github.com/AyomipoMajek/hello-rails-frontend" >here</a>.

 ## 🗝️ Key Features <a name="key-features"></a>